|

 18.1 Features of JCDebug

-is a utility class that allows you to add debugging statements to your source code, in order to facilitate development tasks.
+JCDebugis a utility class that allows you to add debugging statements to your source code, in order to facilitate development tasks.
 Once the statements are in the code, the debugging mechanism can easily be turned on or off.
-To activate normal debug output, simply callsetEnabled(true)
+To activate normal debug output, simply callsetEnabled(true); to turn off debugging without removing it from the source, callsetEnabled(false)to globally disableJCDebugprinting.
+To permanently remove the debugging code from the source, just the jcdebug.pl perl script, located in the JCLASS_HOME/bin directory.It is also possible to group debugging statements by providing a tag parameter along with the text to be printed.
+For example:

-JCDebug.println("tag1", "This is printed when setEnabled(true) and setTag(\"tag1\") are in effect.")
+JCDebug.println("tag1", "This is printed when setEnabled(true) and setTag(\"tag1\") are in effect.").Thus, if you wish to enable print statements marked by parameter

-, passing in an array of tag names.
+tag1, callsetTag("tag1").
+If you wish to turn on debugging print statements with various tags, callsetTags(String new_tags[]), passing in an array of tag names.
 Initially, the array of tag names is null, which means that no tagged statements will be output.
-Thus, once some tags have been set, they can all be turned off by callingsetTag(null)
+Thus, once some tags have been set, they can all be turned off by callingsetTag(null).Another useful construct is the concept of "levels."
+The advantage of this is that by calling, for example,

-, you will avoid seeing any debug messages marked 3 or below.
+setLevel(2), you will avoid seeing any debug messages marked 3 or below.
 This is useful for controlling the amount of detail you are viewing without removing the debug information.Note that JClass distribution bytecode does not contain any references to

-helps you accomplish the following:
+JCDebughelps you accomplish the following:

 - Place multi-level print statements in your code for debugging purposes and remove them after testing is complete.